-This Town Delivery Plan marks a step change for our town and will bring partners towards closer collaboration and the delivery of tangible change.
-It provides a clear roadmap that partners can get behind and progress at pace.
+This Town Delivery Plan marks a step change for our town and will bring partners towards closer collaboration and the delivery of tangible change to level up.
+It provides a clear roadmap that we can support and progress at pace.

 It does, however, come at a challenging time.
-The public sector has fewer resources than ever before and the economic impacts following COVID-19 and Brexit are having fundamental impacts on the town's businesses and residents.
+The public sector has fewer resources than ever before, with several economic pressures having fundamental impacts on the town's businesses and residents.